jphackworth/clj-vircurex/README.md

 ### Delete Order

-Full delete-order version:
+Full version:

     (delete-order 12345) ; orderid
     (delete-order 12346) ; orderid

+Simplified delete example:

+    (def my-order (buy :ltc 1.005 0.0008)) ; saves order info to "my-order" (delete my-order)

+#### Issues with Delete Order API and workaround

-NOTE: There appears to be a bug/mistake in the API documentation. create_order gives you an orderid but no order type. delete-order requires both orderid and order type.
+There appears to be a bug/mistake in the API documentation. create_order gives you an orderid but no order type. delete-order requires both orderid and order type.
 It turns out that delete order doesn't care what the order type supplied is, so long as it's provided.
 So what I've done is supply "test" as the order type.
 The API happily deletes the order regardless.

 To Vircurex developers, please update API to only require orderid.
-It looks like you only care about it, so maybe you've just left in otype for backwards compatibility?

-Simplified delete example:

-    (def my-order (buy :ltc 1.005 0.0008)) ; saves order info to "my-order" (delete my-order)

 ### Release Order